-§ 200.106 Agency implementation.
+§200.106 Agency implementation.

 The specific requirements and responsibilities of Federal agencies and non-Federal entities are set forth in this part.
-Federal agencies making Federal awards to non-Federal entities must implement the language in the Subpart C-Pre-Federal Award Requirements and Contents of Federal Awards of this part through Subpart F-Audit Requirements of this part in codified regulations unless different provisions are required by Federal statute or are approved by OMB.
+Federal agencies making Federal awards to non-Federal entities must implement the language in subparts C through F of this part in codified regulations unless different provisions are required by Federal statute or are approved by OMB.

-§ 200.107 OMB responsibilities.
+§200.107 OMB responsibilities.